Leaderboard

 3 points

-18. I guess I'm bored.
+I guess I'm bored.
 If it were me: Poor/no response, important pieces missing, unwilling to return = negative feedback.
-Poor/no response, important pieces missing, willing to return = SNAD, then (not positive) feedback depending on how it's handled afterward (pieces sent, partial refund, return all valid possibilities) Poor/no response, minor pieces missing, unwilling to return, new/good feedback history = negative feedback Poor/no response, minor pieces missing, poor feedback history = SNAD to help weed these people out Cooperative response, important pieces missing, new/good feedback history = neutral or no feedback Cooperative response, minor pieces missing, new/good feedback history = positive feedback with mention of issue Cooperative response, lame feedback history = neutral feedback
+Poor/no response, important pieces missing, willing to return = SNAD, then (not positive) feedback depending on how it's handled afterward (pieces sent, partial refund, return all valid possibilities) Poor/no response, minor pieces missing, unwilling to return, new/good feedback history = negative feedback Poor/no response, minor pieces missing, poor feedback history = SNAD to help weed these people out Cooperative response, important pieces missing, new/good feedback history = neutral or no feedback Cooperative response, minor pieces missing, new/good feedback history = positive feedback with mention of issue Cooperative response, lame feedback history = neutral feedback2 points

 2 points